jeonghanlee/kakaotalk-env/README.md

 # kakaotalk-env

-This is the wrapper script to start and quit the Kakao Talk in the Debian Linux.
+Configuration Environment for KakaoTalk [1] and its wrapper script to start and quit the Kakao Talk in the Debian Linux.

 ## Assumption